keweiyao/JETSCAPE2020-TRENTO-BAYES/README.md

 ### Option 2.
 Using online Binder environment

-Make sure you have fast and stable internet connection if you choose this option.

 This Binder environment holds online session of interactive `Jupyter notebook`.
 Simple check the following link and wait for the environment to build and load.
 [Binder link](https://mybinder.org/v2/gh/keweiyao/JETSCAPE2020-TRENTO-BAYES/master ).
 The advantage is that you don't need to install the dependence on your computer.
-The disadvantages: the computational power of the binder server is limited.
+The disadvantages:
+1. The initial build of the image make take ~ 5 mins.
+2. Require fast and stable internet connection.
+Once you lost connection, you will need to restart.
-So for some examples with significant amount of computation, it will be too long for the lecture.
+3. The computational power of the binder server is limited.
+So for some examples with significant amount of computation, the computing time can be too long for the lecture.
 Therefore, I also uploaded pre-calculated results for these examples that you can simply load and study.
-Another disadvantage is that if your internet connection is unstable, sometimes you need to restart the server again.